Unity-Technologies/ml-agents/docs/Installation.md

 - [TensorFlow](Background-TensorFlow.md)
 - [Jupyter](Background-Jupyter.md)

+**NOTES**
+- We do not currently support Python 3.7.
-**NOTE** If you are using Anaconda and are having trouble with TensorFlow, please see the following [note](https://www.tensorflow.org/install/install_mac#installing_with_anaconda) on how to install TensorFlow in an Anaconda environment.
+- If you are using Anaconda and are having trouble with TensorFlow, please see the following [note](https://www.tensorflow.org/install/install_mac#installing_with_anaconda) on how to install TensorFlow in an Anaconda environment.

 ### Windows Users